 In the chapter "Material scope 3 categories", dedicated sections describe the applied methodology and assumptions made for each material scope 3 category.
-In the chapter "GHG emissions calculation methodology for material scope 3 categories", criteria for excluded categories are explained.
+In the chapter "Excluded Scope 3 Categories", criteria for excluded categories are explained.
 Moreover, the chapter "Overview and screening" provides information on data used for the scope 3 assessment (data input), exclusions within material categories (coverage), and limitations in data quality.

-1 Vorld Resources Institute

-2 Vorld Business Council For Sustainable Development (WBCSD)

-^{3 } Z Corporate Value Chain (Scope 3) Standard | Greenhouse Gas Protocol

-4 Corporate Standard | Greenhouse Gas Protocol

-5 Specifically, long-term targets must cover 90% of scope 3 emissions to be aligned with the SBTi.
+- 1 World Resources Institute - ✓ World Business Council For Sustainable Development (WBCSD) - 3 Corporate Value Chain (Scope 3) Standard | Greenhouse Gas Protocol - 4 Corporate Standard | Greenhouse Gas Protocol label all categories into low, medium, or large influence.
+It appears in fact that an assessment of influence helps to develop a scope 3 methodology that balances between measuring, reporting, and managing material scope 3 emissions in alignment with any emission reduction strategy;